 "The Lost Wife is a luminous, heartbreaking novel.
 I was barely able to put it down and can't stop thinking about it.
 Not only is the writing exquisite but I have seldom seen such skill in sweeping a reader back and forth over sixty years until the journey of Josef and Lenka, both such brave and beautiful people, becomes one glorious circle of the triumph of love over evil."—Stephanie Cowell, author of Claude & Camille and Marrying Mozart

-Film: Optioned by Waxylu Films with Jeff Waxman attached to direct
+Film: Optioned by Waxylu Films

 THE LAST VAN GOGH (2006)